ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/windowsperf_sampling_cpython/_index.md

 operatingsystems:
     - Windows
 tools_software_languages:
-    - WindowsPerf (for Windows in Arm platforms only)
+    - WindowsPerf (for Windows on Arm platforms only)
     - Python
     - CPython
     - perf